Associate Directors /Co-Principal Investigator

 Rich Schultz, Associate Directors /Co-Principal Investigator of the National Geospatial Center of Excellence, email@example.com

-Rich is an Online Science Faculty at Southern New Hampshire University College of Online and Continuing Education (COCE).
-Rich holds a PhD. in environmental geochemistry from the University of Cincinnati (1991), an M.S. in geology from the Wichita State University (1988) and a B.S. in geology from Illinois State University (1985).
-Dr. Schultz is the sole or senior author of more than seventy publications, book chapters, and abstracts.
-His major areas of research are: geospatial technologies, geoscience education, online/distance learning, web 2.0 applications, geospatial thinking, global climate change, the scholarship of teaching and learning, and the use of technology in teaching geography literacy.
-He has previously chaired the Geography Education Specialty Group for the Association of American Geographers (AAG) and has served on the AAG Membership Committee as well as chairing the National Council for Geographic Education’s Awards Committee and serving on the NCGE Nominating Committee.
-Currently, he serves as the Vice President for Products & Publications for the NCGE Administrative Committee.
+Rich is an Associate Dean of Online Learning at North Park University in Chicago, Illinois.
+Rich holds a PhD. in environmental geochemistry from the University of Cincinnati, an M.S. in geology from Wichita State University and a B.S. in geology from Illinois State University.
+Dr. Schultz is the sole or senior author of more than ninety publications, book chapters, presentations, and abstracts.
+His major areas of research are: geospatial technologies, unmanned aerial systems (UASs), geoscience education, online/distance learning, geospatial thinking, global climate change, the scholarship of teaching and learning, and the use of technology in teaching geography literacy.
+He has previously chaired the Geography Education Specialty Group for the Association of American Geographers (AAG) and has served on the AAG Membership Committee as well as chairing the National Council for Geographic Education’s Awards Committee and serving on the NCGE Nominating Committee as well as the Vice President for Products & Publications for the NCGE Administrative Committee.
+Rich recently served on the AAG AP GIS&T Proposal Committee and currently is a member of the Certification Governance Board (CGB) for the National Geospatial Intelligence Foundation (NGIF).

 Dr. Schultz was the recipient of the 2008 Distinguished Teaching Award from the National Council for Geographic Education (NCGE) and also received the “GIS Service Award” for geospatial education service to the Illinois GIS Association (ILGISA) in October 2009.
 He was the inaugural recipient of the Richard Hilton Collaboration Award for the GIS Community in Illinois from ILGISA in 2010.
 He serves on the Editorial Boards for the Journal of Geography for the National Council for Geographic Education (NCGE), Editorial Board, the Review of International Geographical Education Online (RIGEO), and the Research in Geographic Education at the Gilbert M. Grovenor Center for Geographic Education.